Alice Lisle

 Alice, Lady Lisle (September 1617 – 2 September 1685), commonly known as Alicia Lisle or Dame Alice Lyle, was a landed lady of the English county of Hampshire, who was executed for harbouring fugitives after the defeat of the Monmouth Rebellion at the Battle of Sedgemoor.
 While she seems to have leaned to Royalism, she combined this with a decided sympathy for religious dissent.
-She is known to history as Lady Lisle although she has no claim to the title; her husband was a member of the "Other House" created by Oliver Cromwell and "titles" deriving from that fact were often used after the Restoration.
+She is known to history as Lady Lisle although she has no claim to the title; her husband John Lisle was a member of the "Other House" created by Oliver Cromwell and "titles" deriving from that fact were often used after the Restoration.
 She is the last woman to have been executed by a judicial sentence of beheading in England.

 Family

 Alice was a daughter of Sir White Beconshaw of Moyles Court at Ellingham in Hampshire and his wife Edith Bond, daughter and co-heiress of William Bond of Blackmanston in Steeple, Dorset.
 She had a younger sister, Elizabeth, who married Sir Thomas Tipping of Wheatfield Park in Stoke Talmage in Oxfordshire.
 Alice became the second wife of John Lisle (1610 – 11 August 1664), and bore him seven children.
 Lisle was an English lawyer and politician who sat in the House of Commons at various times between 1640 and 1659.
 He supported the Parliamentarian cause in the English Civil War and was one of the regicides of King Charles I of England.
 Fearing for his life after the Restoration he fled to Switzerland, but was assassinated by an agent of the crown in Lausanne in 1664.
+This connection may have influenced the harshness with which she was treated.